doc4d/docs/docs/WebServer/httpRequests.md

 title: Processing HTTP requests
 ---

-The 4D web server provides several features to handle HTTP requests:
+The 4D web server provides several built-in features to handle HTTP requests:

 - the `On Web Connection` database method, a router for your web application,
 - the `/4DACTION` URL to call server-side code